tidymodels/rsample/tests/testthat/_snaps/vfold.md

 # grouping -- bad args

-    Repeated resampling when `v` is 4 would create identical resamples
+    Repeated resampling when `v` is 4 would create identical resamples.

 ---

-    Repeated resampling when `v` is `NULL` would create identical resamples
+    Repeated resampling when `v` is "NULL" would create identical resamples.

 ---